RelativisticMechanic/WinHost/README.md

 Simply compile using build-winhost.bat, you may need to edit the path of your vcvars64.bat which sets the environment variables for MSVC.

-The default port is 8888, if you wish to change this, ehm...
+The default port is 22344 which is ASCII-16 for WinHost's initials i.e. 'WH' 😄, if you wish to change this, ehm...
 I tried to add port as a dynamic argument but Windows defender flags it as a Trojan.
 So, yeah, if you want a unique port just change the port value in main() to something else.